 - Demonstrate a commitment to excellence both inside and outside of the classroom within their chosen STEM discipline

-Please be sure to complete your application package in Qualtrics by March 3rd, 2023.
-Incomplete applications will not be considered.
-For more information, you can view the program flier here: SWGA-SPA LSAMP Recruitment Packet (rev 2023)
+For more information, you can view the program flier here: SWGA-SPA LSAMP Recruitment Packet (rev 2024)

 VSU LSAMP Contact Information

 Interested in applying but unsure if you meet the requirements?
 Want to learn more about LSAMP and SWGA-SPA?
 Do you have questions regarding the application process, research opportunities, and how LSAMP can benefit you?
 Please reach out to any of the following faculty members and they will be happy to answer any questions.